robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 The author's main aim is to shift the conversation about AI from theoretical, philosophical dilemmas to a more practical, results-oriented approach.
 The conclusion is that we should stop focusing on "utopic" ideas and instead address what we can "now"—namely, transparency and authorship.
 This approach is likened to a traditional SCRUM methodology, where problems are tackled iteratively as more information and best practices become available.

 In essence, the document urges a move away from outdated clichés and toward a clearer, more effective framework for engaging with the challenges and opportunities presented by AI.
+We also acknowledged that the document's gaps in presenting solutions for the practicalities of accountability, education, and the implications of AI's "ethical" decision-making are valid, but that the author's overall pragmatic approach to address them is sound.

 <div style="text-size:90%">
 `Katia; v0.9.55.1; lang: EN; mode: EGA,SBI; date: 2025-08-13; time: 09:35:53 (CEST)`